jgergic/gooddata.github.com/_posts/2010-10-15-data-upload-apis.md

 * CL tool doesn't need any DB backend (Derby or MySQL)
 * Uploads processing should be significantly faster
 * GoodData CL (and other API clients) can be significantly simplified
+* You can upload into one project from different computers (no single CL tool instance necessary)
 * You cannot mix&amp;match DLI and SLI in single project.
 You can only use one or the other.
 * You need a special CL tool build (currently, eventually we'll migrate all projects)
 * `-b, -c, -d, -m` (or `--backend, --dbusername, --dbpassword` and `--memory`) CL flags are meaning less

 We'd like you to help us prototype the new APIs.
 If you're interested, download [this special build](http://support.gooddata.com/entries/304812-gooddata-cl-1-2-sli-alpha-build).
 If you run into issues, let us know on [Developer Forum](http://support.gooddata.com/forums/176660-developer-forum) (and please indicate you're using SLI APIs).

+**Note:** for existing projects created with CL tool 1.1, a migration process might be necessary.
+Read the [follow-up blog post]({{ site.root }}/blog/2010/10/25/gooddata-cl-migration/) for details.